Retroguru/super-swipebox/README.md

 ## What's the difference between Super Swipebox and the Original Swipebox ?

 - Minimalism 1: all unnecessary files removed
-- Minimalism 2: jQuery is already within the JS file to reduce chain file requests
+- Minimalism 2: jQuery is already within the JS file to reduce chain and external file requests
 - Firing the plugin happens already inside the JS file
 - no class attributes needed.
-Just link to the JPG, GIF or PNG file
+Just link to the JPG, GIF, PNG or WebP file
 - double sized icons

 ## Features